PeterHUistyping/M3ashy/README.md

 # Dataset and base model

-For material synthesis, the weights of the pre-trained base models are upload at Hugging Face [Synthesis model weights](https://huggingface.co/Peter2023HuggingFace/NeuMaDiff) Please download the model weights and put them in the `model` folder. (see details [here](model/README.md)).
+For material synthesis, the weights of the pre-trained base models are uploaded at Hugging Face [Synthesis model weights](https://huggingface.co/Peter2023HuggingFace/NeuMaDiff).
+Please download the model weights and put them in the `model` folder. (see details [here](model/README.md)).

-Our NeuMERL dataset weights are upload at AI community Hugging Face [NeuMERL dataset](https://huggingface.co/datasets/Peter2023HuggingFace/NeuMERL).
+Our NeuMERL dataset are uploaded at AI community Hugging Face [NeuMERL dataset](https://huggingface.co/datasets/Peter2023HuggingFace/NeuMERL).
 Please download the model weights and put them in the `data/NeuMERL` folder (see details [here](./data/NeuMERL/README.md)).

-[Optionally] To train the NeuMERL from scratch, please download MERL dataset from [MERL](https://www.merl.com/research/downloads/BRDF) and put the binary files in the `data/merl` folder (see details [here](./data/merl/README.md)).
-Please download the [initial model weights](https://huggingface.co/datasets/Peter2023HuggingFace/NeuMERL/blob/main/mlp_weights_ini.pth) and put them in the `model` folder (see details [here](model/README.md)).

 * [X] Release of neural augmented MERL BRDF (NeuMERL) dataset.
 * [X] Release of pre-trained model weights.